-In the course of the activities and discussions of the Roundtable, there was consensus around many important issues concerning the possible collocation of the two schools.
+In the course of the activities and discussions of the Roundtable, there was consensus about many important issues concerning the possible collocation of the two schools.
 One of the most important points of consensus was the need to maintain the autonomy and integrity of the programs and needs of the students and staff at both schools, while providing to the maximum extent appropriate, opportunities for students with disabilities to interact with their non-disabled peers.
-Minimizing the building footprint and maximizing the site elements, including field space also was an important consensus item for both schools.
+Minimizing the building footprint and maximizing the site elements-including field space-also was an important consensus item for both schools.

 The Roundtable members spent considerable time discussing the implications of building components, such as circulation patterns, access points, and shared areas in the one building concepts.
 There was consensus that if the schools were collocated, a one building concept would facilitate the goals of collocation better than a two building concept.
 Given the sensory and learning needs of the students who attend Rock Terrace School, the Roundtable determined that the facility design should ensure that the learning spaces remain as separate as possible and be designed to accommodate the needs of special education students, which differ considerably from the needs of the general education population.
-Each school should have its own physical education spaces, specialty classrooms such as science, art, and music, and cafeteria.
+Each school should have its own physical education spaces and specialty classrooms, such as science, art, and music, and cafeteria.

 Consideration was made to areas that could be shared.
-Some areas of the schools that are used by students could be shared such as the Library Media Center, an adaptive weight room to support the Rock Terrace School and Learning for Independence students, and the stage.
-The Library Media Center could be designed with two separate entrances and instructional areas but with one shared are for the collection.
+Some areas of the schools that are used by students could be shared, such as the Media Center, an adaptive weight room to support the Rock Terrace School and Learning for Independence students, and the stage.
+The Media Center could be designed with two separate entrances and instructional areas but with one shared area for the collection.
 Other components of the facility, such as kitchen and building services, were identified as areas that could be shared.
 In particular, the administrative suites and staff areas would function advantageously if placed in adjoining suites in order to facilitate ease of communication and access between the administrators and to facilitate staff development and collaboration.

 Indoor spaces will need to be designed with the needs of the special education students in mind and by necessity will differ-especially in scale and acoustical features-from what best serves the general education population.
-For example, the Rock Terrace School prefers a smaller main entrance for the students.
-Furthermore, the facility and site will need additional security features to ensure the safety of Rock Terrace School students, many of whom are flight risks.
-In particular, fencing the outdoor play fields is absolutely critical.
+For example, Rock Terrace School prefers a smaller main entrance for the students.
+Furthermore, the facility and site will need additional security features to ensure the safety of Rock Terrace School students, some of whom are flight risks.
+For example, fencing of some outdoor play areas is necessary to address the safety and sensory needs of the Rock Terrace School students.
 With the needs of the students in mind, the Roundtable determined that designs that keep the buildings compact with convenient but secure and supervised access points for communication and inclusion opportunities would best serve the needs of all the students at both schools.
 The design features and areas that could be shared to allow for inclusion opportunities would be further identified during the schematic design process.